ssithimo/sepsis-survival-ml/data/README.md

 # Data Description 📊

-This folder contains the dataset used for the Sepsis Survival Project.
+This folder contains the dataset used for the Sepsis Survival Prediction Project.

 ---